Updated: March 15, 2022

 Do you feel overwhelmed when you see the number of cafes in Chicago?
 Even as a local, I never knew where to go.
-So I set out to find the very best cafes in Chicago to save as my go-to list and to share with you all.
-This post will keep on growing as I try more cafes in my hometown, but meanwhile here are the top 10 most delicious ones I’ve tried so far.
+So I set out to find the best Chicago coffee to save as my go-to list and share with you all.
+This post will keep on growing as I try more cafes in my hometown, but meanwhile, here are the top 13 most delicious ones I’ve tried so far.

-I do wish I would’ve done this blog post before the pandemic so I could’ve visited these cafes properly.
-Some of them have such inspiring interiors and beautiful latte art that I would have loved to capture with my camera.
+I wish I had done this blog post before the pandemic to have visited these cafes properly.
+Some have inspiring interiors and beautiful latte art that I would have loved to capture.

-Nonetheless, the project has been fun and the caffeine trip has been exceptional.
-Soon enough we’ll be able to safely sit indoors again.
+Nonetheless, the project has been fun, and the caffeine trip has been exceptional.
+Soon enough, we’ll be able to sit indoors again safely.
 Until then, below are the standout cafes, latte art included.

-Metric coffee is a Chicago roaster that makes one hell of a latte.
-Their menu is simple, offering the basic espresso drinks with a side of freshly baked doughnuts.
-They have both coconut or oat milk as alternatives.
+Metric Coffee is a Chicago roaster that makes one hell of a latte.
+Their menu is simple, offering the basic espresso drinks with a side of freshly baked doughnuts from Brite.
+Please don’t skip the doughnuts, they offer unique flavors, and all have been so good.
+They also have both coconut and oat milk as alternatives.

 The coffee shop is tiny with a bit of counter space.
 They’re mainly pick up and go.
 They recently reopened their outdoor patio so you can enjoy your coffee outside during the warmer days.

-Gah this place is gorgeous!
-And I love everything they represent.
-Nomad Chicago is a “sanctuary for the wandering soul”.
+Gah, this place is gorgeous!
+Nomad Chicago is a “sanctuary for the wandering soul.”
 They are woman-owned and give back in a big way to underserved communities in the city.
+I love everything they represent.

 They offer fresh-roasted beans from Metric Coffee, homemade syrups, and have oat and coconut milk alternatives.
 They also offer cold-pressed juices and fresh pastries from local bakeries.
 You can shop around while you wait for your order or just take in the beauty of the space.